 Opals: What Are They?

 Opal is famous for its distinct and amazing spectral hues and plays of color.
 These are rare, valuable, and attractive mineraloids.
 They look like crystals but lack a definite crystal structure.
 Not all Opals have the iridescent qualities.
 Other forms, which are commonly known as Common Opals, have also been referred to as Natural Opalites.
-These are plays of colorless Opals.
+Dendritic Opal, a variety with tree-like inclusions, is one such example of a play of colorless Opals.

 Indeed, it is quite interesting to know that Opals may contain up to 10% of water.
 This stone has a refreshing, relaxing, cleaning, and cooling energy.
 It is closely associated with the element of Water..
 The Opal’s magical and crystal healing aspects are linked closely to the balancing and rejuvenating energy body.
 This crystal’s rainbow hue energy is beneficial to all chakras.